 Cons: Slightly older than a typical FSG signing, expensive

 Piotr Zielinski looked to be heading for Merseyside back in 2016, only for Napoli to swoop in late on and convince the Poland international to remain in Italy.

-The 26-year-old is noted for his ability to carry the ball from deep - something which may appeal to Jurgen Klopp with Naby Keita struggling to adapt to life in England.
+The 27-year-old is noted for his ability to carry the ball from deep - something which may appeal to Jurgen Klopp with Naby Keita struggling to adapt to life in England.

-Zielinski signed a new deal with Napoli just last year, meaning Liverpool will be forced to dig deep into their pockets if they're to secure the services of the midfielder.
+Zielinski signed a new deal with Napoli just last year, meaning would will be forced to dig deep into their pockets if they really wanted to secure the services of the midfielder.